aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **The problem**

 Current scientific methods use traditional dataloggers (DAQ) for doing experimental data measurements and collection.
 This means collected data many times is stored in a paper format, and most of the time in a conventional CSV Excel data file.
-This is prone to errors and even worst, forgery of experimental data.
+This is prone to errors and even worse, forgery of experimental data.
 To this date, there are no dataloggers able to automate experimental data acquisition in a scientific experiment, making it transparent and trustworthy beyond common critiques found nowadays.

 (...)